 Listen to your doctor, counsel, etc.

 And concluding: architecture (the thing) is what is ‘hard’, but you might as well say that ‘architecture (the practice) is hard’.
-They are closely related, architecture (the practice) is hard because today’s complexity makes change hard and today’s volatility makes change imperious.
+They are closely related, architecture (the practice) is hard because today’s complexity makes change hard and today’s volatility makes change perilous.
 This is why you should pay good architects megabux 😉 Well, maybe not, but you should definitely listen to good architects and take their advice very, very seriously.
 The only simple question left is: how do I recognise a good architect?

 Next article in this mini-series: Prioritising Architecture under Agile